AutoZone: 2020s

 In March 2020, during the early days of the COVID-19 pandemic, AutoZone introduced free curbside pickup for all buy online and pickup in store orders.
 In late May, two AutoZone stores were destroyed by arson during the George Floyd protests in Minneapolis–Saint Paul.
 By September 2021, the company had 58 mega hubs and announced plans to open 20 more over the next year.

 In 2023, after years functioning as a shared services center, DataZone was renamed to AutoZone Business and Technology Store Support Center.
 In June 2023, Rhodes announced his intention to step down as president and CEO in January 2024.
 Phillip Daniele was promoted to president and CEO, with Rhodes remaining as executive chairman.
 By May 2024, AutoZone opened over 100 mega hubs stores.

 Corporate affairs

 AutoZone is incorporated in the state of Nevada.

 Headquarters

 Since October 1995, AutoZone has been headquartered in its J.R.
 Hyde, III Store Support Center (SSC), a 270000 sqft, eight-story building in Downtown Memphis, Tennessee.
 As of 2013 there were over 1,200 employees there.

-The project manager of the building's construction was Rob Norcross, a principal at LRK Inc. The building has the capability to withstand a 9.0 magnitude earthquake because it has a special base isolation system that had a price tag of $950,000.
+The building has the capability to withstand a 9.0 magnitude earthquake because it has a special base isolation system that had a price tag of $950,000.